larsinho/SeHo-Capital-Management/README.md

 ## To do portfolio weights:

 - Optimize based on CVaR ?
-- Calculate expected returns based on CAPM ?
+- Calculate expected returns based on CAPM?

+# FEMSA ? - fmx